cybercdh/dirlstr/README.md

 $ cat <file> | dirlstr
 ```

-If a URL is found to expose a Directory Listing, it will be printed to the console.
+If a URL is found to expose a Directory Listing / open S3 Bucket, it will be printed to the console.

 ### Options